michael-lefebvre/m-sixteen/DEVLOG.md

 Upgraded to React 19@rc following the [official guide](https://react.dev/blog/2024/04/25/react-19-upgrade-guide).

 Set up PostCSS.
 Did minor tweaks to the the config file to accept nested rules.

+We now know how to distinguish execution context using `import.meta.env` and `import.meta.env.SSR`.
+This will be useful for permute rendering strategies, eg: use `Suspense` in the client only.